Kunja Guth: A village in Dhauladevi Almora – Glorious Uttarakhand

-Though it’s safe to travel solo to this Uttarakhand but still you have to keep in mind few things before planning a Solo trip.
-Take care of below things before planning:
+Though it’s safe to travel solo to this Uttarakhand still you have to keep in mind a few things before planning a Solo trip.
+Take care of the below things before planning:

-Places to be visited should be planned in advance if you are travelling solo.
+Places to be visited should be planned in advance if you are traveling solo.
 As transportation details, distance and modes should be preplanned to prevent any delays.

 Avoid Travelling alone to very remote places.
 Try to travel with people around and avoid going to very remote places without any troops/ grouping accompanying you distantly.

-Finally , what matters is how you people get influenced by our posts to come back at least once in a lifetime and travel this beautiful place.
+Finally, what matters is how you people get influenced by our posts to come back at least once in a lifetime and travel to this beautiful place.